The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: The mean Euler characteristic

 \begin{remark} Usually, for a nonstationary (including constant-variance) Gaussian field $X$ on $\R^N$, its mean Euler characteristic involves at least the third-order derivatives of the covariance function.
-For Gaussian random fields with stationary increments, as shown in Lemma \ref{Lem:independent}, $\E \{X_{ij}(t)X_k(t)\}=0$ and $\E \{X_{ij}(t)X_{kl}(t)\}$ is symmetric in $i$, $j$, $k$, $l$, so the mean Euler characteristic becomes relatively simpler, contains only up to the second-order derivatives of the covariance function.
+For Gaussian random fields with stationary increments, as shown in Lemma~\ref{Lem:independent}, $\E\{X_{ij}(t)X_k(t)\}=0$ and $\E\{X_{ij}(t)X_{kl}(t)\}$ is symmetric in $i$, $j$, $k$, $l$.
+Hence, the mean Euler characteristic becomes simpler, containing only up to second-order derivatives of the covariance function.
 This can also be seen from the spectral representation \eqref{Eq:rep} which implies that $\nabla X$ and $\nabla^2 X$ are stationary.
-In various practical applications, (\ref{Eq:MEC}) can be simplified with only an exponentially smaller difference, see the discussions in Section 5. \end{remark}
+In various practical applications, (\ref{Eq:MEC}) can be simplified with only an exponentially smaller difference.
+See the discussions in Section~\ref{sec5}. \end{remark}

-\section{Excursion Probability}
+\section{Excursion probability}